tud-zih-energy/lo2s/README.md

  * Tracepoints and system-wide monitoring on kernels older than 4.3 requires access to debugfs.
  Grant permissions at your own discretion.

-   `sudo mount -t debugfs non /sys/kernel/debug`
+   `sudo mount -t debugfs none /sys/kernel/debug`

 # Installation